valtech-ch/saas-aem-module/README.md

 ## Components

 1. **[Search:](ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/search/README.md)** Container component which consists of an input field for the search and Search Tabs.
 Typically used on a Search Result Page
-2. **[Search Tab:](ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/searchtab/README.md)** Component which performs a search displays the Search Results.
+2. **[Search Tab:](ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/searchtab/README.md)** Component which performs a search and displays the Search Results.
 3. **[Search Redirect:](ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/searchredirect/README.md)** Component usually added within the Header of the page.
 Consists of an input field with autocomplete which redirects the user to a Search Result Page on click

 **Component group:** _Search as a Service - Content_